Skip to Content

 Class 1 and Class 3 E-Bikes without throttles are allowed if they meet the specifications provided below and are consistent with California and Federal Law.
 Riders of E-Bikes must follow the rules established for e-bikes within the California Vehicle Code.
 This includes following the rules of the road that apply to standard bicycles and e-bikes and the safe cycling best practices set forth for the event.

-• A Class 1 E-Bike is a bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance above 20 miles per hour.
+• Class 1 E-Bikes are equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance above 20 miles per hour.

-• A Class 3 E-Bike is a bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance above 28 miles per hour.
+• Class 3 E-Bikes are equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance above 28 miles per hour.

 What support are E-bikes provided?